-6.3 DAMP PROOFING
+6.3 SUBSTRUCTURE - DAMP PROOFING

-- All workmanship must be within the tolerances defined in Chapter 1 of this Manual. - ii.
-All work is to be carried out by a technically competent person in a workmanlike manner. - iii.
+- i.
+All workmanship must be within defined tolerances as defined in Chapter 1 of this Manual. - ii.
+All work to be carried out by a technically competent person in a workmanlike manner. - iii.
 Certification is required for any work completed by an approved installer.

 - i.
-All materials should be stored correctly in a manner that will not cause damage or deterioration of the product. - ii.
+All materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
 All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure shall, unless specifically agreed otherwise with the Warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure, may have a lesser durability, but not in any circumstances less than 15 years.
+The structure shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
+Individual components and assemblies, not integral to the structure, may have a lesser durability but not in any circumstances less than 15 years.

 - i.
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Damp proofing works should prevent any external moisture passing into the internal environment of the dwelling. - iii.
-Structural elements outside the parameters of regional Approved Documents must be supported by structural calculations provided by a suitably qualified expert. - iv.
-The design and construction must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+Structural elements outside the parameters of regional Approved Documents, must be supported by structural calculations provided by a suitably qualified expert. - iv.
+The design and construction must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes.

-6.3.1 Damp Proof Courses (DPC)
+6.3.1 Damp proof courses (DPC)

-Damp Proof Courses should be of a flexible material that is suitable for its intended use, and the DPC should have appropriate third-part certification.
-Generally, blue brick or slates will not be accepted as a DPC.
+Damp proof courses should be of a flexible material which is suitable for its intended use.
+The damp proof course should have appropriate third party certification.
+Generally, blue brick or slates will not be accepted as a damp proof course.

-DPC should be laid on a mortar bed and correctly lapped at junctions and corners.
+Damp proof courses should be laid on a mortar bed and correctly lapped at junctions and corners.
 The depth of lap should be the same as the width of the DPC.